Table of contents:

 Furthermore, on POSIX-compliant systems, gipc entirely avoids multiprocessing’s child monitoring implementation (which is based on wait) and instead uses libev’s wonderful child watcher system (based on SIGCHLD signal transmission), enabling gevent-cooperative waiting for child termination.

 For the sake of gevent-cooperative inter-process communication, gipc uses efficient pipe-based data transport channels with non-blocking I/O. gipc takes care of closing dispensable pipe handles (file descriptors) in the parent as well as in the child after forking.

-As of version 0.3, I am not aware of any severe issues.
+As of version 0.3, I am not aware of severe issues.
 To my knowledge, gipc has already been deployed in serious projects.
 Generally, you should be aware of the fact that mixing any of fork, threads, greenlets and an event loop library such as libev bears the potential for various kinds of corner-case disasters.
 One could argue that fork() in the context of libev without doing a clean exec in the child already is broken design.
 However, many people would like to do exactly this and gipc’s basic approach has proven to work in such cases. gipc is developed with a strong focus on reliability and with best intentions in mind.
 Via unit testing it has been validated to work reliably in scenarios of low and medium complexity.
 Of course, gipc cannot rescue an a priori ill-posed approach.
 Now it is up to you to evaluate gipc in the context of your project – please share your experience.

 gipc’s Mercurial repository is hosted at Bitbucket.